10 – Mean Girl

 # 1 – Rocking All Over The World

-At the top spot, we have a track that some readers may not be aware is not actually originally by Status Quo but was originally performed and written by John Fogerty formerly of Creedence Clearwater Revival.
-However, Status Quo’s version is probably better known to most people and is a better version, being much more of a rocker than the original.
-It was a big hit for the band in the UK where it reached number.
-It is also known for being the opening song of Live Aid, with Status Quo being the opening band.
-Anyone from the UK reading may also remember when they band played it during their cameo appearance in the British soap opera “Coronation Street” when they performed at the wedding reception of the character Les Battersby who is well known as a massive Quo fan.
-It is the title track of their album released in 1977.
+At the top spot, we have a track that some readers may not be aware is not actually originally by Status Quo, but was originally performed and written by John Fogerty, formerly of Creedence Clearwater Revival.
+However, Status Quo’s version is probably better known to most people and is superior, being much more of a rocker than the original.
+It was a big hit for the band in the UK, where it reached number.
+It is also known as the opening song of Live Aid, with Status Quo as the opening band.
+Anyone from the UK reading this may also remember when the band played it during their cameo appearance in the British soap opera “Coronation Street” when they performed at the wedding reception of the character Les Battersby, who is well known as a massive Quo fan.
+It is the title track of their 1977 album.